 At the UW Medicine Comprehensive Stroke Center at Harborview, physicians who are specially trained in stroke care are available 24 hours a day, 365 days a year to diagnose and treat patients using advanced neurodiagnostic tools and interventions.
-Our stroke center was the first in Washington to become certified as a comprehensive stroke center from The Joint Commission.
 As a comprehensive center, patients who have suffered a stroke have access to the most advanced resources available before, during and after a stroke – through preventive, emergent and rehabilitative care.

 Regional Burn Center: